-The Christian Federation of Malaysia (CFM) was formed with the objective to bring together all Christians who accept the authority of the Holy Bible and who subscribe to the cardinal doctrines of Christianity as set forth in the Apostles’ Creed.
-In doing so, the CFM hopes to reinforce and extend, wherever possible, through dialogue and consultation, the areas of common agreement among the various Christian groups in Malaysia.
+Formed with the objective of bringing together all Christians who accept the authority of the Holy Bible and who subscribe to the cardinal doctrines of Christianity as set forth in the Apostles’ Creed, the Christian Federation of Malaysia (CFM) strives to unite the Christian community and to reinforce and extend, through dialogue and consultation, the areas of common agreement among the various Christian groups in Malaysia.

 In pursuing its objective of enhancing Christian unity, CFM actively promotes fellowship among Church leaders and communities throughout Malaysia.
 Once every four years, CFM organises the National Christian Conference to provide an opportunity for Church leaders and communities to come together to fellowship with each other and to discuss, engage and exchange views on current issues, within and outside the Church.